-[ˌɔːtəbaɪˈɒgrəfɪ] [əˈkaʊnt] [dɪ'pend pn] ['taːgɪt] ['ardıəns] ['nærətɪv] [in'geid3] ['Aglinəs]
+[ˈɔːtəbaɪˈɒgrəfi] [əˈkaʊnt] [dɪ'pend pn] ['taːgɪt] ['crdiens] ['nærətɪv] [in'geid3] ['aglinəs]

-3. Complete the ser tences with the words from exercise 2. ---- ---------- --------- -------- ------ ----- ------- ------ ---------- ----

-- An is a self-authored story of a person's life.
-An autobiography is an of one's life. - 3.
-If you ever need any help, you know you can me. - 4.
-They are ed in talks. - 5.
-Our audience is students.
+3. Complete the sentences with the words from exercise 2.
+1. An is a self-authored story of a person's life.
+2. An autobiography is an of one's life.3.
+If you ever need any help, you know you can me.4.
+They are ed in talks.
+5. Our audience is students.
 They are curious and energetic.

-4. Read the text.

-An autobiography is a self-authored story of a person's life.
-It is an account of one's life written or recorded in some way by that person.

-The autobiography can be either professional or friendly, depending on your target audience.

-There are two key autobiographical styles used by famous people:

-Narrative

-In this type of writing, events will be narrated as a "perfect" story.

-Descriptive

-This type of writing can be engaged when you want your readers to build up a picture of something in their minds.
-It can be because of its beauty, its ugliness or simply because it is different.

-The best way to write an autobiography is to treat life as an interesting story starting from birth.
-Take your readers or listeners through the different stages of your life.

-5. Work in pairs.
+4. Listen to the text and fill in the blanks as you listen.
+41 AUTOBIOGRAPHY An autobiography is a self-authored story of a person's (1) It is an ount of one's life written or recorded in some way by that person.
+The autobiography can be either professional or friendly, depending on your target (2) There are two key autobiographical (3) used by famous people: • Narrative In this type of writing, events will be narrated as a "perfect" (4) • Descriptive This type of writing can be engaged when you want your readers to build up a picture omething in their minds.
+It can be because of its beauty, its ugliness or simply because different.
+The best way to write an autobiography is to treat life as an interesting story starting n (5) Take your readers or listeners through the different (6)our life.
+5 .
+Work in pairs.
 Ask and answer the questions.

-- 1. What is an autobiography? - 2.
-What types of autobiography do you know? - 3.
+What is an autobiography?
+What types of autobiography do you know?
 What are the key autobiographical styles?
-What is the difference between them? - 4.
+What is the difference between them?
 What is the best way to write an autobiography?
 6. Write the answers to the questions.
 They will give you an idea of what is to be included in your autobiography.

-- 1. Who are you what is your personality?

-- 2. What does life mean to you?

-- 3. What are the critical or important events that have impacted your life?

-- 4. What is your outlook about your future?
+Who are you - what is your personality?
+What does life mean to you?
+What are the critical or important events that have impacted your life?
+What is your outlook about your future?
+7. Let's play.

-Let's play.
 Turn one word into another.
-You can change only one letter in each word.

-'''

-Model: Sand ... meat

-Sand - send - sent - seat - meat
+You can change only one letter in each word. • Model: Sand meat Sand - send - sent - seat - meat meet mean; hat red; nose doll; cake nine.

-meet ... mean;

-hat ... red;

-nose ... doll;

-cake ... nine.

-'''